go-gitea/gitea/docs/content/doc/development/oauth2-provider.en-us.md

 - [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636)
 - [OpenID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)

 To use the Authorization Code Grant as a third party application it is required to register a new application via the "Settings" (`/user/settings/applications`) section of the settings.
+To test or debug you use the web-tool https://oauthdebugger.com/.

 ## Scopes